-The St. Johns Riverkeeper mission is to be an independent voice that defends, advocates, and activates others for the protection and restoration of the St. Johns River.
+The St. Johns Riverkeeper mission is to be an independent voice that defends, advocates, and activates others to protect and restore the St. Johns River.

 We are a privately-funded, independent and trusted voice for the St. Johns River and the public to whom it belongs.

 St. Johns Riverkeeper is a member of the Waterkeeper Alliance.
 Today, Waterkeeper Alliance is the world’s fastest growing environmental movement, with over 270 Waterkeeper Organizations protecting rivers, lakes and coastal waterways on 6 continents.

 - Patrolling the river on a regular basis in our St. Johns Riverkeeper boat.

 - Ensuring that our environmental laws and regulations are implemented and enforced.